gdmoney/gcp-cloud-functions-github-actions/README.md

 This example assumes that the GitHub repo containing the function code and its dependencies, is synced with GCP **Cloud Source Repositories**.
 The `--source` parameter points to the GCP CSR directory containing the `main.py` code.
 If the repos were not synced, the source would be a local Zip file containing the `main.py` code.

 ### Usage
-In the example below, the GCP Cloud Functions function will be updated every time `main.py`, `urls.py`, or `update-cloud-functions.yml` files are modified and changes are pushed to the `master` branch.
+In the example below, the workflow will run and update the GCP Cloud Functions function every time `main.py`, `urls.py`, or `update-cloud-functions.yml` files are modified and changes are pushed to the `master` branch.
+It can also be triggerred manually with the `workflow_dispatch` event.

 - GitHub > Settings > Secrets >
   - New secret > Name: `GCP_PROJECT_ID`, Value: `...` > Add secret